viet0901/Loan-Default-Risk-by-Demographics-Finance/README.md

 * Emphasize **external credit scores** and **employment history** as key features in risk scoring systems
 * Expand the dataset to include **broader geographic regions** for better generalization across borrower populations
 * Integrate **fairness-aware machine learning** techniques to reduce unintended bias from demographic variables
-* Tailor lending strategies to account for **borrower age and education**, especially for younger individuals with limited credit history

 ---